 Confidential Employees: This is an employee who may talk to an individual in confidence, and generally only report to the University that an incident occurred without revealing any personally identifying information.
 Disclosures to these employees (e.g., physicians, nurses, professional counselors, clergy) will not trigger an investigation into an incident against the individual's wishes.
-If a disclosure is made to a Confidential Resource. that employee will only share non-identifiable information with the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity or Deputy Coordinator. (i.e. 1 count of Sexual Assault, on- campus, residence hall, month of September).
+If a disclosure is made to a Confidential Resource. that employee will only share non-identifiable information with the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity or Deputy Coordinator. (i.e., 1 count of Sexual Assault, on-campus, residence hall, month of September) unless the impacted individual directs otherwise.
 Confidential Resources may be deemed as confidential through their professional licensure (i.e. physicians) or through this policy.
 Professional staff within the Community Wellbeing & Health Promotion and the Ombudsperson are deemed as Confidential Employees under this policy.

-Responsible Employees: Include faculty and staff, who are expected to call the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity when an incident of sexual violence, misconduct, gender-based harassment, discrimination and/or retaliation is reported to them, especially if there is cause for fear of a person's safety.
-The disclosure includes the identities of both the Complainant and Respondent (if known) to the Title IX Coordinator/ Director of Equal Opportunity & Institutional Equity.
+Responsible Employees: Include designated faculty and staff, who are expected to notify the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity when an incident of sexual violence, misconduct, genderbased harassment, discrimination and/or retaliation is reported to them.
+The disclosure should be made within twenty-four (24) hours, and should include the following information: the identities of both the Complainant and Respondent (if known); the nature of the report; any additional facts known; and any immediate safety concerns.
 A report to responsible employees constitutes a report to Bentley and obligates the University to respond to the incident and take appropriate steps to address the situation.
 When a responsible employee receives a disclosure and notifies the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity, the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity or Deputy Coordinator will reach out to the Complainant to provide immediate resources and information, as well as an offer to meet to discuss options further.
-A community member will never be forced to speak with the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity or Deputy Coordinator until, and if, they would like to.
+Community members are under no obligation to speak with anyone from the Office of Equal Opportunity and Institutional Equity.

 All Other Employee: Include faculty members and other Bentley staff employees who do not fall under the categories of Confidential Employees or Responsible Employees.
-While these employees do not have any expectation to keep shared concerns confidential and are not required to report those concerns, the University encourages them to assist an individual who shares concerns.
+While these employees may keep shared concerns to themselves and are not required to report those concerns, the University encourages all members of the Bentley community to assist an individual who shares concerns by sharing information about support and resources available on campus, including from the Office of Equal Opportunity and Institutional Equity.
 Individuals may seek advice from any other these employees on campus after an incident occurs.
 If you are unsure of someone's duties and ability to maintain your privacy, ask them before you talk with them.